 Ryff Psychological Wellbeing Scale (RPWS)

 González Olivares et al. (2020) also used the RPWS measure to study psychological wellbeing.
 This 64-item questionnaire takes less than 10 minutes to complete.

 While not a direct score of intrinsic motivation, there are strong links between wellbeing and an individual’s satisfaction of psychological needs (González Olivares et al., 2020).

 Mackenzie et al. (2018) used the IMI and the SFSS to understand the impact of outdoor activity on students’ intrinsic motivation.

 While the 10-item SFSS measures flow, the measures are compatible with the psychological need for competence as part of the SDT and considered insightful in understanding intrinsic motivation (Ryan & Deci, 2017).

 We have several tools available to help students understand their motivation and recognize when it is in line with their goals in life or causing unhelpful behavior.

-- The Costs and Benefits of Unhelpful Behavior assessment (with some minor modification) can be used to resolve a conflict between short-term and long-term outcomes of activities.
+- The Costs and Benefits of Unhelpful Behavior worksheet simplifies the Cost-Benefit Analysis process for younger students to help resolve a conflict between short-term and long-term outcomes of activities.

 - The Self-Directed Speech Worksheet can be used to capture the behavior individuals wish to change and create a set of sentences for their inner voice when things become difficult.